deepinv/deepinv/paper/paper.md

 # Summary

 DeepInverse is an open-source PyTorch-based library for imaging inverse problems.
-The library covers all crucial steps in image reconstruction from the efficient implementation of forward operators (optics, MRI, tomography,...), to the definition and resolution of variational problems and the design and training of advanced neural network architectures.
+The library covers all crucial steps in image reconstruction from the efficient implementation of forward operators (e.g., optics, MRI, tomography), to the definition and resolution of variational problems and the design and training of advanced neural network architectures.

 # Statement of Need

 Deep neural networks have become ubiquitous in various imaging inverse problems, from computational photography to astronomical and medical imaging.
 Despite the ever-increasing research effort in the field, most learning-based algorithms are built from scratch, are hard to generalize beyond their specific training setting, and the reported results are often hard to reproduce. `deepinv` overcomes these limitations by providing a unified framework for defining imaging operators and solvers.
 It leverages the popular PyTorch deep learning library [@paszke2019pytorch], making most modules compatible with auto-differentiation.
-The target audience of this library are both researchers in inverse problems (experts in optimization, machine learning, etc.) and practitioners (biologists, physicists, etc.). `deepinv` has the following objectives:
+The target audience of this library is both researchers in inverse problems (experts in optimization, machine learning, etc.) and practitioners (biologists, physicists, etc.). `deepinv` has the following objectives:

 1. **Accelerate research** by enabling efficient testing, deployment and transfer of new ideas across imaging domains;